kingdave4/My-Portfolio/content/Blog/DockerBlog.md

 ## Why Docker?

 Docker allows you to package applications and their dependencies into lean, portable containers.
-These containers can run anywhere—locally, on virtual machines, or in the cloud—ensuring consistent deployment across environments.
+These containers can run anywhere locally, on virtual machines, or in the cloud ensuring consistent deployment across environments.

 Docker forms the foundation of DevOps, microservices, and cloud-native development, so learning it early provides a significant advantage.